microsoft/MCW-Enterprise-class-networking/WDS/Whiteboard design session trainer guide - Enterprise-class networking in Azure.md

 -   Their website that enables online banking features (running on several web farms in the company's perimeter network and securely interacting with the banking application servers).

--   Their HR system (a custom-written system taking advantage of several application servers and an Oracle-based data tier).
+-   Their HR system (a custom-written system taking advantage of several application servers and an Oracle-based data tier)

--   Email (Exchange Server 2010 taking advantage of Database Availability Groups that span their two datacenters).
+-   Email (Exchange Server 2010 taking advantage of Database Availability Groups that span their two datacenters)

 Woodgrove's pilot deployment of cloud-native application include: